vcokltfre/tutorial-old/content/tutorial/06-online.md

 This essentially takes all user input after the command and passes it as the text parameter.
 This is where it's useful to have the typehints I mentioned earlier, as it tells discord.py's converters which type to convert the arguments given into.

-Next, we have a change_presence function on the bot.
-In Discord a status is more broadly known as a presence and can include info such as Spotify statuses for non bot users. change_presence, as its name suggests, changes the bot's status to the value given.
-In this case we give it a discord.Game object whose name is whatever text we gave, which will make the status look like "Playing {text}"
+Next, we have a `change_presence` function on the bot.
+In Discord a status is more broadly known as a presence and can include info such as Spotify statuses for non bot users. `change_presence`, as its name suggests, changes the bot's status to the value given.
+In this case we give it a `discord.Game` object whose name is whatever text we gave, which will make the status look like "Playing {text}"

+{{< tip "info" >}}
-Note that in this function we dont use ctx, but it still needs to be part of the function defintion, as discord.py always passes it first in commands.
+Note that in this function we dont use `ctx`, but it still needs to be part of the function defintion, as discord.py always passes it first in commands.
+{{< /tip >}}

-Now you should be able to test it out and see the bot set it's status to something you type in, if you run a command like !setstatus Minecraft.
+Now you should be able to test it out and see the bot set its status to something you type in, if you run a command like `!setstatus Minecraft`.

 And that's the end of part 6!
 Now you can move on to the next part - Welcome.

-{{< button "/tutorial/07-welcome" "Next: Welcome!" >}}
+{{< button "/tutorial/07-welcome" "Next: Welcome" >}}